|Home||Syllabus||Background||Lecture Notes||Piazza Group|

-The readings fall into give main categories.
-We will begin with an historical overview of operating systems, beginning with some of the earliest operating systems and ending with today's cutting edge research.
+The readings fall into five main categories.
+We will begin with an historical overview of operating systems, beginning with some of the earliest operating systems and ending with today's multi-core systems.
 We'll then examine the current trend in operating systems by reading about virtual machine monitors and the rebirth of virtualization.
 Next, we will view storage and file system evolution over the past forty years, arriving at some of the most recent additions to the storage stack.
 Our study of storage systems will lead directly into distributed systems, where we will see how the earliest research laid the groundwork for today's internetworked world.
-Finally, we will cover topics where systems research has been informed by work in different communities such as programming languages.
+Finally, we will cover topics where systems research has been informed by work in different communities such as theory, programming languages, and security.

 The course culminates with a research project, where students practice the art of operating systems research.
 There will be several deliverables on the way to a final project, including (but not limited to) a research statement, a research plan, an extended abstract, a final paper, and an oral presentation.
 At each stage of the process, I will provide detailed feedback and suggestions.